Dominik Kotarski

-Dominik Kotarski (/hr/; born 10 February 2000) is a Croatian professional footballer who plays as a goalkeeper for Danish Superliga club Copenhagen and the Croatia national team.
+Dominik Kotarski (/hr/; born 10 February 2000) is a Croatian professional footballer who plays as a goalkeeper for Dinamo Zagreb, on loan from Danish Superliga club Copenhagen, and the Croatia national team.

 Club career

 Ajax

 Growing up in Brestovec Orehovički, Kotarski started training with his local club NK Tondach Bedekovčina at the age of 6.
 After impressing, he moved to Dinamo Zagreb's academy in 2011.
 On 7 July 2017, he signed his first professional contract with Ajax but had to wait until he turned 18 to officially sign with the club, and he is contracted until 30 June 2023.

 Kotarski made his professional debut for Jong Ajax in a 3–0 Eerste Divisie loss to Jong PSV on 30 March 2018.
 Kotarski was made the third keeper of the first team ahead of the 2018–19 Eredivisie season.
 Due to good health of first and second choice keepers André Onana and Kostas Lamprou, he continued to ply his trade with the reserves.